corrode/corrode.github.io/content/why-rust/_index.md

 very robust and stable and considered best-in-class.
 Breaking changes are rare and important crates like `serde` or `tokio` are already past their 1.0 release.

+A relatively recent addition to the Rust ecosystem is async/await support, a feature designed to streamline the writing of concurrent applications.
+This support represents a significant evolution in Rust's capabilities, but it is still in its early stages.
+If you're planning to write network applications in Rust, there is a high chance that you will need to use async/await.
+As such it's important to stay on top of its ongoing development and limitations.
+For a detailed exploration of where async/await in Rust stands today, including its practical implications, we invite you to read our comprehensive post detailing the current [state of async/await in Rust](/blog/async/).

 ### Lack Of Developers

 Related to the previous point, the Rust community is still relatively small.